 The band 118–132 MHz was first allocated to aviation in 1947.
 The extension of the band to 136 MHz was made in 1959 and the extension to 137 MHz in 1979.

 To satisfy increased demand and to decrease frequency congestion in high-density traffic areas, the channel width has been reduced on four occasions (from 200 kHz to 100 kHz in the 1950s, to 50 kHz in the 1960s, to 25 kHz in 1972 (Seventh Air Navigation Conference) and finally to 8.33 kHz in 1995 (Special COM/OPS/95)).
 Frequency assignments and equipment standards may be chosen by regional agreement to suit local demand patterns.
-Currently, 25 kHz channel spacing is used in all regions; in parts of the EUR region 8.33 kHz channel spacing has also been implemented.
+Currently, 25 kHz channel spacing is used in all regions; in parts [all?] of the EUR region 8.33 kHz channel spacing has also been implemented.

 Single channel simplex is the mode of operation.
 Double sideband amplitude modulation voice is the major modulation method.
 Although FANS recommendations envisaged a transition to data in the future in this band for routine communications, still the main use is for air-ground voice communications.
 In cases where future data communications will become predominant, voice capability will still be required for non-routine communication.